tinabme/tinabme/README.md

 ### 🐾 On the humanity side... ###
 **Business**

-I enjoy learning, sharing what I know, simplifying things, mentoring, being monitored and challenging others to reach for the stars. ✨
+I enjoy learning, sharing what I know, simplifying things, mentoring, being mentored and challenging others to reach for the stars. ✨

 **Home**